ivotron/quiho-popper/paper/paper.md

 # Motivation and Intuition Behind _quiho_ {#sec:intuition}

-@Fig:pipeline shows the workflow of an automated regression testing pipeline and shows how _quiho_ fits in this picture.

 ![Automated regression testing pipeline integrating fine granularity resource utilization profiles (FGRUP).
 FGRUPs are obtained by _quiho_ and can be used both, for identifying regressions, and to aid in the quest for finding the root cause of a regression.
 ](figures/pipeline.png){#fig:pipeline}

+@Fig:pipeline shows the workflow of an automated regression testing pipeline and shows how _quiho_ fits in this picture.
 A regression is usually the result of observing a significant change in a performance metric of interest (e.g., runtime).
 At this point, an analyst will investigate further in order to find the root cause of the problem.
 One of these activities involves profiling an application to see the resource utilization pattern.
 Traditionally, coarse-grained profiling (i.e. CPU-, memory- or IO-bound) can be obtained by monitoring an application's resource utilization over time.
 Fine granularity behavior helps application developers and performance engineers quickly understand what they need to focus on while refactoring an application.

-Obtaining fine granularity performance utilization behavior, for example, system subcomponents such as the OS memory mapping submodule or the CPU's cryptographic unit is usually time-consuming or requires implicates the use of more computing resources.
-This usually involves eyeballing source code, static code analysis, or analyzing hardware/OS performance counters.
+Fine granularity performance utilization behavior can better inform the regression testing pipeline.
+Examples of which resources are included in this type of profiling are the OS memory mapping subsystem, the CPU's cryptographic unit, or the CPU cache.
+This type of profiling is time-consuming and requires use of more computing resources.
+This is usually done offline by analysts and involves eyeballing source code, static code analysis, or analyzing hardware/OS performance counters/profiles.

 An alternative is to infer fine granularity resource utilization behavior by comparing the performance of an application on platforms